henkjannl/py-animate/examples/07-bouncing-balls/Readme.md

 ![Canvas example animation](Design/bouncing_balls_ball.png)

-The bouncing and scaling of the ball is defined in a table:
+The bouncing and scaling of the ball is defined in the `TABLE` 'Bounce':

 ![Canvas example animation](Design/bouncing_balls_bounce.png)